darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

-Then I connected to Database server with
+2. Connected to Database server with
 - username: postgres
 - password: password

 ![Connection to DB server](/_docs/assets/database_server.png)

-Finally, I verified that it is possible to use interactive terminal to work with the PostgreSQL database:
+3. Verified that it is possible to use interactive terminal to work with the PostgreSQL database:

 ![psql](/_docs/assets/psql.png)

 #### DynamoDB Local

-Coming back to DynamoDB Local, I verified that it is working as expected by creating a new table called *Music*:
+1. Verified that it is working as expected by creating a new table called *Music*:
 ```sh
 aws dynamodb create-table \
     --endpoint-url http://localhost:8000 \